stuartlynn/lambda_carto_matplotlib/README.md

-# lambda_carto_matplotlib
+# Lambda Carto Matplotlib

-This is a quick AWS service to plot matplotlib plots from data in [CARTO](https://carto.com/) for popup images
+This is a quick AWS service to plot matplotlib plots from data in [CARTO](https://carto.com/) for popup images.
+For more info on what it does and how to use it, check out this [medium post](https://medium.com/@Stuart_Lynn/carto-matplotlib-amazon-aws-popup-joy-dd49fe44131d)

 ## Setup